 Cocaine

-Addiction Example, an individual tries cocaine.
+Example, an individual tries cocaine.
 The drug APPEARS to solve his problem.

 He feels better.
 Because he now SEEMS better able to deal with life, the cocaine